Is it time to redesign your website?

 You intimately know the goals you have for your business, but as you redesign your website, ask yourself: What problem am I trying to solve and how will this redesign accomplish that, exactly?

 Is there a specific increase in visits or leads that you want?
 Do you want more CTAs?
 Fewer?
 Should customer testimonials be more prominent?
 Should it be easier for users to navigate?
 Should users have to make fewer clicks to get the information they want?
 Is there a need to reduce clutter and noise that distracts visitors from what’s most important?
 Do you need to improve the overall design, look and feel of your website?

 Be as specific as you can.
 This helps you or the professional website design team you hire meet your needs on budget and on schedule.

 Who are the people you are trying to reach?
 What are the search terms they commonly use?

-The more you know your clients, the easier it is to provide content and keywords that will steer them to your site when they do searches.
+The more you know your clients, the easier it is to provide content and keywords that will steer them to your site, at the exact time they’re looking for you, at the exact time they’re ready to buy.
 This is why SEO is so important now.